SciML/Catalyst.jl/docs/src/catalyst_applications/jump_simulation_performance.md

 - Simulations over long time spans.
 - Simulations that are performed a large number of times.

+More throughout description of these types of simulations can be found in the literature [^1].

 ## Managing of solution saving
 By default, `solve` saves the value of the solution at the time of every jump.
 For simulations where a large number of jumps occur, this can cause memory to quickly fill up.
 Typically, for simulations with a large number of jumps, we want to [disable this feature](https://docs.sciml.ai/JumpProcesses/dev/tutorials/discrete_stochastic_example/#save_positions_docs) and instead set the save frequency manually.
 To exemplify this, let us consider a simple production/degradation model:
 ```@example jump_simulation_performance_1